CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 ```

 - **Make sure you are able to download it and see thumbnail.
-If not click to button refresh attributes and statistics for the layer in geonode.**
+If not click to button refresh attributes and statistics for the layer in geonode.
+For thumbnail increase nginx conf `proxy_read_timeout` parameter.**

 Next wasnt working (was an idea for not having to click on button of refresh attributes and statistics)